netcam22/good-things-foundation/README.md

 ## Introduction 🧑

 This is a demo project for a sample charity website in the form of a Single Page Application.
-It has been develped with 'Vue' - [Vue](https://vuejs.org/), using 'Vite' - [Vite](https://vitejs.dev/guide/).
+It has been developed with 'Vue' - [Vue](https://vuejs.org/), using 'Vite' - [Vite](https://vitejs.dev/guide/).

 ## Project Structure